fqueyroi/von2network-clust/README.md

 ## Using different Datasets of Sequences

-The file containing the sequences have the following format
+The input file structure containing the sequences should have the following format

         ID1 L1 L2 L3 ...
         ID2 L5 L6 L2 ...
         ID3 L2 L4 ...
         ...

-The first element of each line is the ID of the sequence.
+The first element of each line is the id of the sequence.
+You can also drop this column and set `is_line_id=False` when the function `readSequenceFile()` is called.
 The rest of the line is the sequence of successive visited locations `Lx`, any string can be used to identified locations.
 The separating character (variable `sep`) can be changed in each experiment script.